fdsze/suttasutta/docs/mn125/index.md

 ...

-And when, Aggivessana, the ariyan disciple is intent on vigilance, then the Tathagata disciplines him further, saying: 'Come you, monk, be possessed of mindfulness and clear consciousness, acting with clear consciousness whether you are approaching or departing, acting with clear consciousness whether you are looking ahead or looking round,
+And when, Aggivessana, the ariyan disciple is intent on vigilance, then the Tathagata disciplines him further, saying: ‘Come you, monk, be possessed of mindfulness and clear consciousness, acting with clear consciousness whether you are approaching or departing, acting with clear consciousness whether you are looking ahead or looking round,

 ......